Sergio00166/webFILE/README.md

 ### Important

-When deploying with Gunicorn, is of utmost importance setting the right timeout value (-t).
+When deploying with Gunicorn, set an appropriate timeout (-t).
-For large file uploads or slow networks, timeouts aorund 300-900 seconds are strongly recommended.
+For large uploads or long-running file operations, a timeout of 300–900 seconds is recommended to prevent premature termination.
-Without a sufficiently high timeout, uploads can be abruptly terminated in the middle of the transfer.

-If using behind an reverse proxy (e.g., Nginx), make sure its timeouts are the same as the backend to avoid issues.
+If running behind a reverse proxy (e.g., Nginx), ensure its timeout settings match Gunicorn’s to avoid mismatches.

 ---